-A type of vinyl, PU sofas comprise a plastic resin that's made to imitate leather.
+A type of vinyl, PU sofas comprise of a plastic resin that's made to imitate leather.
 Though these fake leather (or match) sofas are easy to clean and more affordable than real leather, they aren't as durable.
-However, if you are looking to bring a leather-look into your home of a budget, a PU sofa could be a valid option.
+However, if you are looking to bring a leather-look into your home at a budget, a PU sofa could be a valid option.

-The benefits of polyester.
-Whether you've opted for a microfiber sofa or a PVC (PU) leather look sofa, these materials all comprise polyester.
-Not only does polyester stand up well to day-to-day use, it's also less likely to be damaged by the sun and better holds its shape better too.
+Whether you've opted for a microfiber sofa or a PVC (PU) leather look sofa, these materials all comprise of polyester.
+Not only does polyester stand up well to day-to-day use, it's also less likely to be damaged by the sun and holds its shape better too.

-In the sofas that do make integral use of cushions, it’s important to learn the composition and the density of the cushion to understand the kind of comfort you'll be buying.
+Each sofa’s product description should indicate the kind of filling used, and whether the feel is soft, medium or hard, so it’s a good point to learn the composition and the density of the cushion to understand the kind of comfort you'll be investing in.
 Most will be labelled soft, medium or hard, in a similar way to a mattress.

 Foam is frequently used by manufacturers as it is more supportive, and offers a tailored look when finished.
 High-resilience foam is ideal, as this will compact (and subsequently lose volume) much slower than standard foam.
 However, this can be prevented to a certain degree with frequent turns of the foam-filled cushions.
 Natural latex foam is another cushion filling - but due to its lack of fire-retardant properties, it has become less popular.

-Frequent cleans are important when it comes to leather though.
-Leather wipes are perfect for cleaning up everyday messes, but as with anything, be sure to check the packet before use just in case they aren't designed for the kind of leather your sofa is made of.
-It's also worth noting that you should not use leather wipes on bonded leather.
+Another thing to note is to avoid using leather wipes on bonded leather.
 Leather care kits are also worth investing in for the times when you want to give the sofa a deeper clean - find more information about cleaning leather sofas on our dedicated guide.

 Fake leather, or PVC care